 Samsung HW-Q800A review: Price & release date

 The Samsung HW-Q800T launched in spring 2021, at a launch price of £799 in the UK and $799 in the US.
-In Australia, the nearest equivalent soundbar in Samsung’s line-up is the HW-Q700A, which lacks Alexa, and is priced at AU$950.
+In Australia, the nearest equivalent soundbar in Samsung’s line-up is the HW-Q700A, which lacks Alexa support, and is priced at AUD$950.

 Samsung HW-Q800A review: Features & what's new

-At first glance, this model looks very much like last year’s Samsung HW-Q800T.
+At first glance, this model looks very much like 2020's (also excellent) Samsung HW-Q800T.
 It’s a 3.1.2 channel design in classic black, but there are some welcome new features in this model.

 One key point of difference between this model and last is the inclusion of Samsung’s Active Voice Amplifier.
 A lifestyle embellishment, it basically analyses the incoming audio system, to extract and amplify the dialogue channel.
 Selectable via the remote wand, it’s a rather clever feature for noisy households.